-Caroline Ellen Simmons was born on May 4, 2001 in North Texas, where she lives with her mom, her twin brother, Evan, older sister, Hope, and pets, including her beloved Chihuabichon dog, who she believes slightly resembles a small, unruly goat.
-Caroline is a junior at Spring Creek Academy and will graduate in 2019.
+Caroline Ellen Simmons was born on May 4, 2001 in Texas, where she lives with her mom, her twin brother, Evan, older sister, Hope, and a few too many pets.
+Caroline is a junior at Braswell High School and is a member of the track team.
+She will graduate in 2019.

 Caroline serves on the Youth Council of FUMC Denton, where she sings in the Credo choir and is active in the UMYF.
-Her favorite thing about UMYF is the fantastic community service opportunities it provides.
-When she isn’t in the gym or at FUMC Denton, she enjoys being entrepreneurial.
-In the Fall of 2014, she started a seasonal Etsy business that featured her handmade gingerbread ornaments.
+She especially enjoys the community service opportunities UMYF provides.
+She also enjoys being entrepreneurial.
 Learning to create a business plan, manage a budget and promote her product was a valuable experience for her.
-In its first season, her business was so successful that she was able to pay her own travel expenses for the 2015 season.
+In its first holiday season, her Etsy business was so successful that she was able to pay her own gymnastics travel expenses 2015.

 At age seven, Caroline joined her sister in taking beginning figure skating lessons.
 Hope fell in love with skating and soon became more serious.
 Evan was playing hockey and, the more the other two kids skated, the more time Caroline spent just hanging around the rink, waiting.
 There was a gym near the rink, so her mom suggested a weekly gymnastics class to overcome the boredom.
 After a couple of lessons, she asked to hang up her skates and bump up her gym time from 45 minutes a week to 90 minutes.